Chiether/ludicrousby/README.md

 INSTALL
 -------
+ Pick and paste some codes and managing your project-code. or you can build and install gem.

 1. git clone
 2. gem build ludicrousby.gemspec
 3. gem install ludicrousby
-or
-pick and paste some codes and managing your project-code.

 USAGE
 -----
     require 'ludicrousby'

 CONTRIBUTING
 ------------
  Cheer! please contributing your idea, code, weeding.

-My first language are Japanese. maybe I have a little trouble(wrong grammer, etc...).
+ My first language are Japanese.
+ Maybe I have a little trouble(wrong grammer, etc...).

-But..
-We have no fear! because we are perfectly Alphan-citizen.
+ But we have no fear! because we are perfectly Alphan-citizen.
  Lets say: HAPPINESS IS MANDATORY!

 ### post your idea